 WM1.
 Each NRE (Tag Author) submitting an RFI for 10-minute recallable transactions for ORS will have evidence that it specified in that request each of the items required in WR1.

 WR2.
-Each NRE and each Source Balancing Authority activating 10-minute recallable transactions for ORS shall decrease the market level profile through an adjustment to the electronic tag to include each of the following characteristics:
+Each NRE and each Source Balancing Authority activating 10-minute recallable transactions for ORS shall decrease the Market Level profile through an adjustment to the electronic tag to include each of the following characteristics:

 A start time that is no earlier than 10 minutes prior to the submittal time.